splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 =================================================

 .. note::
-    You can only create a global data link to a Splunk AppDynamics tier if the tier is monitored by a Splunk AppDynamics SaaS environment.
+    You can only create a global data link from a Splunk APM inferred service to a Splunk AppDynamics tier if the tier is monitored by a Splunk AppDynamics SaaS environment.

 This section describes how to create global data links to Splunk AppDynamics tiers using the user interface.
 To programmatically create global data links with Terraform, see :ref:`apm-create-data-links-terraform`.